jacques-shebehe/oru-typst/main.typ

 #figure(image("media/image4.png", height: 2.44792in, width: 3.375in),
   caption: [
-    #strong[Figure 2.]
     If you use the function “Insert caption”
     \[\"Infoga beskrivning\"\] the numbering of the figure will adjust automatically.
   ]